 Add the chicken broth and the cornstarch slurry.
 Stir until it starts to thicken, then cover and simmer on low for 8-10 minutes.

 Spread the filling out into a 3-quart casserole dish and mix in the corn kernels.

 Now start to spread the mashed potatoes around the top starting with the outside, spreading the potatoes right up against the side of the dish to seal the edge.
 Work your way into the center.

 At this point, you can store the casserole in the fridge or move on to baking it.

 Preheat oven to 400 F degrees.

-Bake the casserole on the center rack sitting in a large sheet pan that can catch any of the goodness that may bubble over.
+Bake the casserole for 25 minutes on the center rack sitting in a large sheet pan that can catch any of the goodness that may bubble over.

 When the top is starting to brown, take the Shepherd's Pie out and let is rest for about 5-10 minutes.
 Serve and enjoy!

 Reheating - reheat this in the oven with the cover off so that it stays crispy on top, not soggy.

 Freezing - You can split this recipe into 2 smaller casseroles and freeze one for cooking later.
 You will want to cook it from the frozen state, starting with a cover for 20 minutes (400F degrees) and then removing the cover for another 40 minutes or until the center is warmed through.